Grant Application Guidelines for 2027 Projects

 Eligibility Considerations

-• Any organization that received funding for a 2023 project but did not complete all required JCCC reports by the stated deadlines will not be considered, unless other arrangements have been made with the JCCC.
+Any organization that received funding for a prior project but did not complete all required JCCC reports by the stated deadlines will not be considered, unless other arrangements have been made with the JCCC.

-• JCCC makes grants only for projects within Jackson County that support and promote:
+JCCC awards grants for projects within Jackson County that support and promote:

-• Participation in and access to cultural activities, the arts, heritage, and humanities, for all residents of Jackson County; and/or
+Participation in and access to cultural activities, the arts, heritage, and humanities, for the residents of Jackson County; and/or

-• Yes.
+Yes, an interview is required.
 A representative of the JCCC will interview a member(s) of each organization that submits a complete application.
 Interviews will take place between mid-September and the end of October.
-JCCC’s funding decisions will be sent to all applicants in November.
+JCCC’s funding decisions will be sent to all applicants in mid-late November.

 Project Considerations